By Dale Geist, Publisher

 This is peculiarly a crisis for country music.
 Why?
 Let me connect some more dots.

-Country music has long enjoyed a profitable run marketing itself as the music of the white working class.
+Country music has long enjoyed a profitable run marketing itself as the music of “regular folks” – that is, white working people.
 The institutions of country music – country radio, the CMA, The Grand Ole Opry, CMT, a few others – have been careful to sustain an essentially reactionary image for country music, one predicated on a vision of “traditional” America: the joys and sorrows of family, rural life, hometown, the South.
 (And yes, football, tailgates, red Solo cups, and girls in cutoff jeans.)

 There is an extremely high correlation between the economic base that country music has cultivated for a full century, and the culture of white supremacy.

-The truth is that country music reaps its immense profits by catering to an overwhelmingly white supremacist audience.
-Like so much of corporate America, it has managed to maintain its profits by papering over the widening chasm between truth and democracy, on one hand, and white supremacy on the other.
+The truth is that country music reaps its immense profits by catering to a largely white supremacist audience.
+(They generally don’t identify as white supremacists, but if it quacks like a Klansman…) Like so much of corporate America, country music has managed to maintain its profits by papering over the widening chasm between truth and democracy, on one hand, and white supremacy on the other.

 This does real damage to the marginalized people who actually live in those real-world places.
 Eryn Brothers relived it in their experience of the insurrection, recounted in last week’s piece “White Supremacy, Southern Shame, and the Queer Country Revolution.”
 Adeem the Artist revealed it in their late-January single, “Wish You Would’ve Been a Cowboy,” a personal account of the pain that Toby Keith’s songs left in their wake.
+Holly G explored it in “To Be Black, Queer, and Country”.
 Multiple women journalists have reported bodily threats from white male defenders of the country music orthodoxy.
 These are just a few of the countless stories of the real toll that country music’s culture has taken.

 Unity Is Death